 Dark Shadows • Behind the Scenes

 Dark Shadows seemed like a natural fit for Burton.
-A remake of an old vampire TV show starring frequent collaborators Johnny Depp and Helena Bonham Carter?
+A remake of the best vampire movies and starring frequent collaborators Johnny Depp and Helena Bonham Carter?
 Slam dunk!
 However, the finished product is an unfocused story and visuals that almost seem like a parody of Tim Burton movies.
-There’s nothing for fans of the old show nor the uninitiated.
+There’s nothing for fans of the old show or the uninitiated.
 It’s just a big, bombastic mess.

 BEST TIM BURTON MOVIES